Jerrythafast/FDSTools/README.rst

 Libconvert
 ~~~~~~~~~~
+v1.1.0
+    - When converting to FDSTools format, Libconvert automatically creates an
+      empty FDSTools library file with the same contents as what would be
+      obtained from the new Library tool without arguments.
+    - The -a/--aliases option was modified such that it has the same effect as
+      the -a/--aliases option of the new Library tool.
+This means that without
+      this option specified, the [aliases] section will not be present in the
+      output anymore.
+    - The ability of the Libconvert tool to produce an empty FDSTools library
+      file if no input file was given has been removed from the documentation
+      (but not from the tool itself).

 v1.0.1
     - Specifying '-' as the first positional argument to libconvert will now
       correctly interpret this as "read from stdin" instead of throwing a "file